 APIs are bits of code that match requests in one application with the desired outcome in a different application.
 These bits of code together establish a communication protocol that software developers can use to write functions that interface with the server.
 APIs act as an agreement between the client and the server, such that if the client sends a valid request in the specified format, the server will return a response in a specified format or initiate the desired action.

 APIs can be used to interact with a variety of systems, including web-based applications, databases, operating systems, software libraries, and even computer hardware.
 If you are the administrator of a database, you could write a set of APIs that would allow other developers to build functions into their applications that call information from your database directly.
 This might help to drive additional business to your company or encourage more software developers to write applications on your platform.

-The platform is used for building applications that can be offered and marketed to users on Facebook.
+The platform builds applications offered and marketed to users on Facebook.
 The Facebook API offers a number of features that are attractive to software developers.
-They get access to Facebook's platform with over a billion users, they can capture valuable data from app users, including profile information and social connections and they can even harness Facebook's social sharing functions to have users advertise their releases for free using news feed and profile pages.
+They get access to Facebook's platform with over a billion users, capture valuable data from app users, including profile information and social connections, and harness Facebook's social sharing functions to have users advertise their releases for free using newsfeed and profile pages.
 Developers can even integrate social context into the application experience.

 Together, these benefits make it more likely that software developers will release new applications on Facebook, which means more free games for users, better access to users for software developers and better user engagement for Facebook - so everybody wins.

 The Facebook API is an example of a web-based application API, but what about an example of a database API?

 Online travel agencies use Global Distribution System (GDS) service providers as their primary point of contact for sourcing data and making reservations for services that include flights, hotels, cars, rail travel, cruises and even travel insurance.